-Do I have to get a J2 VISA?
+Do I have to get a Journalist VISA?

 This is a very common questions from our clients, is J2 VISA a must in China?
 It’s definitely not legal to do news coverage in China without a J2 VISA, but there are so many foreigners coming to China everyday, and the news people cover these days can be vary, business related content as long as it’s not sensitive, the risk is very low.